 How does the program support the writing of my thesis?

-One of the features of the CISAC Honors Program is the 3-5 credit course, IIS 199.
-The course meets weekly to discuss various components of thesis-writing, and allows for multiple opportunities for feedback from instructors and peers.
-Guest speakers will also provide insights to assist you with your thesis development.
+One of the core features of the CISAC Honors Program is the 3-5 credit course IIS 199.
+The course meets weekly throughout the year to discuss various components of thesis writing, and includes frequent opportunities for feedback from instructors and peers.
+Guest speakers will also provide insights into research design and methodology to assist you with your thesis development.

 What is Honors College?

-Honors College is a two-week program that takes place in Washington, D.C., and on the Stanford campus in September before the start of the fall quarter of senior year.
-Students will have the opportunity to discuss their thesis ideas with policymakers, members of the media, and think tank representatives, and to learn more about international security policy from a variety of sources.
+Honors College is a two-week program that takes place in Washington, D.C. and on the Stanford campus in September, prior to the start of the fall quarter of senior year.
+Students will have the opportunity to learn about international security policy and discuss their thesis ideas with government officials, legislators, journalists, and think tank scholars.

 I am an athlete or have residential responsibilities that would require me to miss part (or all) of Honors College.
 Is that a problem?